subho406/pytorch2jax/README.md

 [![PyPI version](https://badge.fury.io/py/pytorch2jax.svg)](https://badge.fury.io/py/pytorch2jax)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Pytorch2Jax is a small Python library that provides functions to wrap PyTorch models into Jax functions and Flax modules.
 It uses `dlpack` to convert between Pytorch and Jax tensors in-memory and executes Pytorch backend inside Jax wrapped functions.
-The wrapped functions are compaitible with Jax backward-mode autodiff (`jax.grad` and `jax.vjp`) via `functorch.vjp`.
+The wrapped functions are compaitible with Jax backward-mode autodiff (`jax.grad` and `jax.vjp`) via `functorch.vjp` and could use be used in any `dlpack` compatible hardware.

 ## Installation